March 18, 2019 at 1:15 PM

 As of 8th April 2019, London's Ultra Low Emission Zone (ULEZ) is in force, charging £12.50 per day for any diesel vehicle older than Euro 6 and any petrol vehicle older than Euro 4.
 Travelling into central London every day during the business week without a Euro 6 compliant van will cost an extra £62.50 per week - that's £3,250 per year.

 Although London is the only area with this type of scheme currently in action, other councils are taking actions to cut emissions.
 Indeed, Birmingham, Derby and Newcastle are planning their own low emission zones to target older, more polluting vehicles.
 Since 2015, more than 60 local authorities have been ordered to tackle illegal levels of air pollution.

 Despite the primary aim of the Euro 6 emissions standards focusing on reducing NOx levels, the new technologies developed also help to reduce carbon dioxide and other harmful emissions.

 In May 2018, the government published a consultation on reforming the road tax system for vans to move it from the current flat rate to one based on the vehicle's emissions.
 This is likely to come into effect in 2021 to help incentivise more environmentally friendly commercial vehicles.

 After leaving the European Union, the UK government will be free to implement its own rules and regulations for vehicle emissions requirements.
-However, it is widely expected that this will not happen.
+However, it's widely expected that this won't happen.